Nota Greenblatt: Education

-Greenblatt was born to a family with strong roots in the Brisk tradition and Soloveitchik dynasty, his father Rabbi Yitzchak Greenblatt being close with rabbis Chaim Soloveitchik and his son Yitzchok Zev Soloveitchik.
-After spending most of his childhood in British Mandate Palestine, Greenblatt and his family moved back to the US when he was 13, where he enrolled in Yeshivas Chofetz Chaim under Rabbi Dovid Leibowitz.
+Harav Greenblatt was born to a family with strong roots in the Brisk tradition and Soloveitchik dynasty, his father Rabbi Yitzchak Greenblatt being close with rabbis Chaim Soloveitchik and his son Yitzchok Zev Soloveitchik.
+After spending most of his childhood in British Mandate Palestine, Rav Greenblatt and his family moved back to the US when he was 13, where he enrolled in Yeshivas Chofetz Chaim under Rabbi Dovid Leibowitz.

-At the age of 16 Greenblatt studied under Rabbis Yechiel Michel Feinstein and Joseph B. Soloveitchik in the short-lived Heichal Rabbeinu Chaim HaLevi in Boston.
+At the age of 16 Rav Greenblatt studied under Rabbis Yechiel Michel Feinstein and Joseph B. Soloveitchik in the short-lived Heichal Rabbeinu Chaim HaLevi in Boston.
 At the age of 17, Greenblatt enrolled in the Yeshiva of Rabbi Moshe Feinstein, Mesivta Tiferes Yerushalayim, where he became a very close student of Rabbi Feinstein.

-Greenblatt went to Palestine in 1946 to study under the Brisker Rav, and while there found study partners in Rabbi Aharon Cohen, the Rosh Yeshiva (dean) of Hebron Yeshiva, and Rabbi Moshe Leib Shachor.
+Rav Greenblatt went to Palestine in 1946 to study under the Brisker Rav, and while there found study partners in Rabbi Aharon Cohen, the Rosh Yeshiva (dean) of Hebron Yeshiva, and Rabbi Moshe Leib Shachor.
 He also talked in learning regularly with Rabbi Isser Zalman Meltzer and the Imrei Emes of Gur.
-After serving a brief stint fighting for the Israel Defense Forces in Israel's War of Independence, Greenblatt returned to America in 1948 with his ailing father.
+After serving a brief stint fighting for the Israel Defense Forces in Israel's War of Independence, Harav Greenblatt returned to America in 1948 with his ailing father.